ballerina-platform/ballerina-lang/stdlib/websub/src/main/ballerina/websub/Module.md

 }
 ```

-Please refer the ["Create Webhook Callback Services"](https://ballerina.io/learn/how-to-extend-ballerina/#create-webhook-callback-services) section of "How to Extend Ballerina" for a step-by-step guide on introducing custom subscriber services.
+For a step-by-step guide on introducing custom subscriber services, see the ["Create Webhook Callback Services"](https://ballerina.io/learn/how-to-extend-ballerina/#create-webhook-callback-services) section of "How to Extend Ballerina".